djthorpe/VideoIntelligence/README.md

 `.yt-video-intelligence.json` but you can also reference another service account using the `-sa` flag.

+If you use the`-debug` flag you get to see what the API request and responses look like and extra information in the output.
 Here is what typical output looks like:

 ```
 [bash] go run vi-analyse.go -shot -explicit -label gs://cloud-ml-sandbox/video/chicago.mp4